scottbarnesg/WeatherByLocation/README.md

 ## Setup

-1. Dowload WeatherByLocation.jar (coming soon!) to the `plugins` folder of your minecraft server directory.
+1. [Dowload the latest version of WeatherByLocation-X.Y.Z.jar](https://github.com/scottbarnesg/WeatherByLocation/releases) and copy it to the `plugins` folder of your minecraft server directory.
 2. Restart the server.
 This will generate a `WeatherByLocation` directory in your `plugins` folder with a default configuration file.

     By default, the WeatherByLocation plugin will attempt to geolocate your server using its public IP address.
 If this is the desired behavior, no additional setup is required.